christian-westbrook/anansi/README.md

 - Navigate to your deployed system using a web browser to confirm success
 	- Learn more in the [deployment](#deploy) section

+## Access

+You can access the Anansi platform by either cloning the [repository](https://github.com/christian-westbrook/portfolio-web-system.git) or by downloading the latest [release](https://github.com/christian-westbrook/anansi/releases).

-## Configuration
+## Configure

 You can customize your deployment through the use of system configuration settings located in the file `/public/config.json`.
 Each entry within this JSON file represents a particular setting.
 To change a setting, modify and save its value in the `config.json` file.
+It's a good idea to regularly back up this file.

 The following configuration settings are currently supported:
 - **domain** - The domain name of your site